SGangula15/SFND_Unscented_Kalman_Filter/README.md

 Sensor Fusion UKF Highway Project is to Track vehicles using radar and lidar measurements

-*This project is developed on top the udacity sendor fusion ukf started code*
+*This project is developed using udacity sensor fusion ukf starter code*

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />